jinghuazhao/FM-pipeline/README.md

 ### --- The lead SNPs ---

-From the 97 SNPs described in the SUMSTATS repository, a st.bed is generated as follows,
+From the 97 SNPs described in the SUMSTATS repository, the [st.bed](st.bed) is generated as follows,
 ```bash
 # 97 SNPs
 (